Puppy Training in Essex

 2. Keep it practical

-You leave with clear exercises, written notes, and reward-based steps you can repeat confidently between sessions.
+You leave with clear exercises, written notes, and positive reinforcement steps you can repeat confidently between sessions.

 3. Grow with your puppy